sorpaas/legco-watch/README.md

 # LegCo Watch

-This project is no longer in active development.
-Feel free to use its components for your own projects.
+This project is in active development.

 # Overview